What Changed Everything

 Estimated Read Time: 5 minutes

-Three years ago, I had what most healthcare professionals would consider the perfect setup.
+4 years ago, I had what most healthcare professionals would consider the perfect setup.
 Senior Business Development Manager role, mid six-figure income, respected position in medical device sales, proven track record across multiple Fortune 500 companies.

-Every dollar required my physical presence.
-Every deal demanded my direct involvement.
-Every success created more constraints, not more freedom.
 Despite two decades in healthcare and an MBA in my back pocket, I was still trading time for money—just at a higher rate.

 The healthcare professional paradox: the more successful you become, the less freedom you actually have.